-In 2020 Samhain will fall on a Saturday under a full moon
+In 2021 Samhain will fall on a Sunday

 The leaves dance and float their way down to the cool earth.
 They adorn her in a patchwork quilt of golden velvets, warm sepias, and crinkled russets.
 The land subsumes the foliage when the bright hues convert themselves into an umber wither.

 Autumn is my favorite time of year.
 The smell in the air is a healing all on its own.
 It’s crisp, earthy, not quite musky, it’s the smell of leaves decomposing on the land.
 I searched for its very own word to describe this beautiful smell that is so fleeting.
 I could not find one.
 I expressed my sadness that there was no word for the smell of autumn to my husband and he simply replied, “make one up.”
 So with a few quick Google searches on the etymology of leaves, decay, earth, scent and autumn, I began to construct my word (sorry to the linguists!)

 Sentirdecadruska: defined as the scent of autumn.

 The old French word sentir means to feel, smell, perceive, realize, make love to.
 Decad from the Latin word decadere “to fall off”, decay.
 Ruska is the Finnish word used to describe leaves turning shades of yellow, orange, red, purple and brown in Autumn.
 From ruskea meaning “brown.”